fastify/releasify/README.md

 ```
 ---

 This example releases a patch version of `mod` in the branch `1.x`.
-Here 2FA auth is disabled on NPM and the GitHub OAUTH token in stored as an environment variable as `GITHUB_OAUTH_TOKEN`:
+Here 2FA auth is disabled on NPM and the GitHub OAUTH token is stored as an environment variable as `GITHUB_OAUTH_TOKEN`:

 ```sh